davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/helpers.md

 ## set

-`set` allows to set any key/value on the form’s data.
+`set` allows to set any name/value on the form’s data.

 ### Arguments

-- {string} key - The key for which the value is to be set.
+- {string} name - The name of the field for which the value is to be set.
-- {number} value - The value to be set for the given key.
+- {number} value - The value to be set.

 ### Examples